-Ada from Elegance and Mommyhood wears the flounce trend going for a vintage inspired 1920s dress.
+Ada from Elegance and Mommyhood wears the flounce trend going for a vintage inspired 1920s style dress.
 To keep the look modern she avoids accessories from that era.
 The straw hat and sandals make the look 21st Century.
 In addition, Ada takes the Pantone color of the year.

 Eclectic Style – It All Depends on the Collection

 Lucy Bertoldi from A Montreal Fashion Diva uses frills as a way of telling the world not to take styling too seriously and to loosen up.
 On the other hand, nothing in her outfit is accidental.
 She combines her clothes from different epochs, and styles in a very eclectic way so they work with each other.
 Rocking this style needs the right attitude.
 Read more on Eclectic Style.

 All Types of Ruche Work with Romantic Style

 Brigitte from Brigitte Marie Foret Blog has Romantic Style.
 Thus, ruffles are a key element of her everyday looks.
 She uses the frill to achieve a subtle feminine look.
 Sure that this embellishment is also great to wear for special occasions.
 When your personal style is romantic, wear your trims where they are best to balance your body.

 Can You Wear Frill in Casual Style?

 Yes, Julie from Fashion Trends and Friends has a colorful posh casual style.
 Since she keeps her casual looks on the elegant side, she can add this detail for interest.
 Ruffles on the shoulders are great for all who have a body shape with narrow shoulders.
 It wouldn’t work with a sportive or outdoor casual style.